malafronte/malafronte.github.io/content/docs-quarta/advanced-csharp/concurrent-computing/csharp-threads/index.md

 ### Shared Resources

-Not all resources are meant to be used concurrently.** Resources like integers and collection must be handled carefully when accessed through multiple threads, resources that are accessed and updated within multiple threads are known as Shared Resources**.
+Not all resources are meant to be used concurrently.Resources like integers and collection must be handled carefully when accessed through multiple threads, resources that are accessed and updated within multiple threads are known as Shared Resources**.
 Let’s see an example:

 ```cs
 namespace SharedResources01